 David, ever passionate about growing tomatoes, studies the tomato plants.

 We contrived to get a picture of me with all three of my boy-O's.
 They aren't all looking the same direction and Malachi is indiscreetly inserting his finger into his nose, but, well, at least we are all together.
 Here, Judah walks towards the post office building across the village green.Back in camp, the boys had lunch.
 Our weekend of going without a cooler went well.
 We have gone for day trips just bringing non refrigerated food before but never a whole weekend since David has often wanted "real" cooked food for breakfast, like steak and eggs.
 This time, however, he was tired of hauling the cooler and trying to keep it hidden within the tent.
 He was tired of buying ice for it and dealing with soggy food when the ice melted.
 We brought cinnamon rolls, two loaves of bread, smoked sausage, two blocks of hard cheese (called "Irish Cheese" in our local stores), strawberries, grapes (out of season, I know, so not a terribly authentic choice to bring), molasses cookies, nuts, one dozen hard boiled eggs, unpeeled, and water and jugs of tea to drink.
 It worked very well and I had no dishes to do, no food to cook and clean up was just brushing off the crumbs!
 We did not starve and were quite satisfied.
 Dinner was provided on Saturday night in the church basement.
 Beef stew, rolls and butter and pie.
 I can't believe how helpful the food servers were - three ladies helped fill and carry plates for the boys and yet another lady assisted me up the stairway by holding up my skirts so I would not trip!Mr. I-Don't-Want-To-Take-A-Nap.
 Here a fabulous group demonstrates a lawn party.
 It was great talking to these talented folks.
 We even got to talk with a real, honest-to-goodness English gentleman from London.
+One of the homes had a beautiful garden around it.
+Here is a picture from inside of the garden looking out to the village green where the Confederate troops were drilling.

 The guys on the gun.